achawkins/cv/README.md

 Résumé
 ------
-A shortened version of my CV with only minimally necessary information.
+A shortened version of my CV with only the most essential information.

 ---